sefffal/Octofitter.jl/docs/src/index.md

 * Sample directly from images and interferometric visibilities
 * experimental support for transit data based on Transits.jl

 You can freely combine any of the above data types.
 Any and all combinations work together.

 **Modelling features:**
 * multiple planets (one or more)
 * hyperbolic orbits
 * co-planar, and non-coplanar systems
 * arbitrary priors and parameterizations
+* optional O'Neil "observable based priors"
 * link mass to photometry via atmosphere models
 * hierarchical models (with a bit of work from the user)